WeblateOrg/weblate/docs/devel/starting.rst

 I will not focus on writing documentation itself, if you need guidance with that, just follow instructions on the `Sphinx`_ website.
-Once you have documentation ready, translating it is quite easy as Sphinx comes with support for this and it is quite nicely covered in their `Internationalization Quick Guide`_.
+Once you have documentation ready, translating it is quite easy as Sphinx comes with support for this and it is quite nicely covered in their :ref:`sphinx:intl`.
 It's matter of few configuration directives and invoking of the ``sphinx-intl`` tool.

 If you are using Read the Docs service, you can start building translated documentation on the Read the Docs.
-Their `Localization of Documentation`_ covers pretty much everything you need - creating another project, set its language and link it from master project as a translation.
+Their :doc:`rtd:localization` covers pretty much everything you need - creating another project, set its language and link it from master project as a translation.

 Now all you need is translating the documentation content.
 As Sphinx splits the translation files per source file, you might end up with dozen of files,